 2.2 Mathematical Notation

-We indicate that an element a is contained in a set A with the notation a
+We indicate that an element a is contained in a set A with the notation a A. We indicate that a set B is a subset of A with the notation B

 A. If B